Ukrainian entrepreneur, founder of UFuture and foundation K.Fund

 In 2003, Khmelnytsky graduated from the Law Department of Taras Shevchenko National University of Kyiv.

 Khmelnytsky was also a people’s deputy of five convocations.
 He was elected to the parliament for the first time in 1998, representing the Party of Greens.
 During his tenure, he worked in various factions and deputy groups.
 In 2014 he finished his political activities as a member of the Sovereign European Ukraine deputy group.
 At present, he does not belong to any political parties.
-He has been working in the Ukrainian League of Industrialists and Entrepreneurs (ULIE), as Vice-President since 2014.
-From 2015 – first Vice President of ULIE.

 “We are heading towards Europe where the functions of politicians and businessmen are clearly distinguished.
 For many years in Ukraine political activities were the only way for many entrepreneurs to protect their businesses.
 However, we should change this frame of reference.
 It is logical to start from yourself.
 So, I decided to focus on business and economy, while a new generation should come into politics.”